 Back in 2014, my internet friend, Lauren, and I were talking about our collection of online classes that we had and were not using.
 We decided that we were tired of wanting to make art, wanting to make all the things we saw online and all the things we were enrolled in.
 And so, we made a plan to create just one art journal page each week and share it on our blog.
 Both of us were scrapbookers, and felt art journaling was the perfect low pressure way of making "art".
 It was in a journal, the whole point of it was trying things out and making a mess.
 Phew.
 That making a mess part...
 I used to really struggle with that, wanting everything to be perfect.
 That's why we called our challenge "Lauren and Caylee get messy".
 It was a dare - daring ourselves to ignore perfectionism and show up each week.
 We made blog series branding for it and everything because that's the way I feel like it's a real thing that I can't back out of.
-My first post on it is still up.
 Well, it's 5 years later and I still haven't backed out.

 I love art journaling because of what it was in the beginning for me.
 It's permission to make a mess.
 I feel really great when I let my day out onto paper.
 When it's in my journal, it's no longer in my head.
 It doesn't need to look like a work of art, it just needs to be there.
 I no longer need the accountability that we started with in the beginning.
 I'm accountable to myself and it's as much a habit as brushing my teeth.
 Art journaling is my active step against perfectionism taking over.
 It's made me bolder in my art and in life.
 It's been the gateway to a lot of great things in my life and it really has shaped me as a person.